Kava-Labs/kava-devnet/README.md

 ### Testnet

-  To join the latest testnet. see [here](https://github.com/Kava-Labs/kava)
+  To join the latest testnet, see [here](https://github.com/Kava-Labs/kava)